 Now using small

-pieces of ripped material, position the blocks where you want them and tie a piece of material tightly
+pieces of ripped fabric, position the blocks where you want them and tie a piece of fabric tightly

 around the wire and jute, holding the whole block in place.
-Knot the material.
+Knot the fabric.
 Repeat for all blocks,

-using different pieces of material to do this.
+using different pieces of fabric to do this.
 When you are finished, tie a knot in the jute behind the

 last hand of the snowman.

-Rip a wider piece of material (about 14" long and 1 1/4" wide) and tie into a scarf around his neck.
+Rip a wider piece of fabric (about 14" long and 1 1/4" wide) and tie into a scarf around his neck.